joshbegley/nyt-latest/README.md

 `James M. McDonald, a veteran former federal prosecutor and regulator, has more recently been part of President Trump’s legal team, appealing his criminal conviction.`\
 https://www.nytimes.com/2026/06/13/us/politics/trump-lawyer-us-attorney-manhattan.html

-**Live Updates: Anxious Knicks Fans Gather With Team Battling the Spurs**\
+**Live Updates: Knicks Fans Erupt in Celebration Over N.B.A.
+Championship**\
-`After mounting the greatest comeback in N.B.A. finals history, the Knicks can win the title by defeating San Antonio tonight in Game 5.
-New Yorkers have waited 53 years for this moment.`\
+`The New York Knicks defeated San Antonio in Game 5 of the N.B.A. finals to win their first title since 1973.
+New Yorkers had waited more than a half century for the moment.`\
 https://www.nytimes.com/live/2026/06/13/nyregion/nba-finals-knicks-spurs

 **Top Haitian Security Official Kidnapped**\